dave/wildernessprime/content/expeditions/great-himalaya-trail/trail-notes-no-maps.en.md

 ## Leg 5: Amjilosa to Gyabla

-Simple hike along along an easy to follow trail.
+Simple hike along an easy to follow trail.

 </div>